t-radke/CS3210-final/README.md

 ### **Setup**
 The project includes a pre-trained model (`nfl_game_predictor_updated.pkl`) in the `models/` directory.
 You can skip the model training step unless you want to retrain or update the model with new data.

-To retrain the model (optional) navigate to `models/` folder and run:
+To retrain the model (optional) run:
 ```
 python train_model.py
 ```